httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 that provides the URLPattern to use for request matching (https://urlpattern.spec.whatwg.org/).

-The URLPattern used for matching has some restrictions:
+The URLPattern used for matching does not support using Regular expressions.
-* Regular expressions are not supported.
-* The match pattern MUST be for the same {{Origin}} as the dictionary.

 The following algorithm will return TRUE for a valid match pattern and FALSE for an invalid pattern that MUST NOT be used: